Liqwid-Labs/liqwid-libs/README.md

 module exposes the `writeComparisonPerAxisCSVs` to group multiple benchmarks into a single CSV and rank them according to performance.

 To integrate this with your project, use Nix.
-We work against the `main` branch of [Plutarch](https://github.com/Plutonomicon/plutarch-plutus), so you will have to use it also.
+We work against the `master` branch of [Plutarch](https://github.com/Plutonomicon/plutarch-plutus), so you will have to use it also.
 See the [`flake.nix`](./flake.nix) file for more details.